Service to Epidemiological Researchers to Provide Vital Status Data on Subjects of Health Research

 SSA Sensitive Data

-SSA sensitive data includes any data from SSA's administrative records that might compromise the anonymity or privacy of individuals.
-It also includes any variables or fields derived from our administrative records, including linked or matched variables.
-The major sources of SSA administrative data are, but are not limited to, the following systems of records:
+SSA sensitive data includes any data from SSA's program records that might compromise the anonymity or privacy of individuals.
+It also includes any variables or fields derived from our program records, including linked or matched variables.
+The major sources of SSA program data are, but are not limited to, the following systems of records:

 - Master Beneficiary Record (MBR)